 I remember back then there was only one lone seller grilling his satay in a corner.
 Now, the satay seller, along with the alfresco dining, are no longer around.
 This is what it was like before.
 Are they really gone?

 Directly adjacent to the dining area is the central waiting hall.
-It boasts of vast spaces and a high dome ceiling.
+It boasts vast spaces and a high dome ceiling.
 If you stare close enough, you can see the beautiful wall panels depicting traditional Malaysian scenes such as rubber tapping and farming.

 As for my earlier question: what’s really unusual about this place?
 Well, the railway station and the land it sits on are technically not part of Singapore.
 Ktm, the Malaysian railway operator, still hold the property on a 999-year lease.